ati-ozgur/course-python/variables.md

 In every programming language variables used to stored data.
 In python using = operator, you assign data to variables.
-Variable names should start with characters and should not contain certain characters such as -.
+Variable names should start with letters or underscore (\_) and should not contain certain characters such as space " ", -.
+Variable names can contain letters, numbers and underscores.
 An example of variable creation.

 	first_name = "Atilla"
+	birth_year1 = 1977

-Here a string variable containing data "Atilla" with name of first_name created.
+Here, a string variable containing data "Atilla" with name of first_name and an int variable containing data 1977 with name of birth_year1 are created
-Python automatically discerns what type of variable.
+Python automatically discerns data type of the variable.
 We do not need to give variable type.
 You can find type of variable using type() function.